The Clear Edge

 The Simplicity Protocol isn’t “never add tools.”
 It’s “add tools when revenue justifies them.”

-If you’re at $60K solo and still running everything in spreadsheets while working 60-hour weeks, you’re under-infrastructured.
-Add basic automation.
-Add a simple CRM.
-Your revenue supports it.
+• Current situation: You’re at $60K solo and still running everything in spreadsheets while working 60-hour weeks.

 Watch for genuine breaking points: